Device-independent certification of non-classical joint measurements via causal models

 Now, consider the following.
 Allow Charlie to perform a noisy Bell state measurement with noise parameter $p$ and post-select on an arbitrary fixed outcome.
-If Alice and Bob each have their own Bell state, then Cahrlie's joint measurement on two of their systems induces a noisy Bell state---with the same noise parameter $p$---between Alice and Bob's ancilla.
+If Alice and Bob each have their own Bell state, then Charlie's joint measurement on two of their systems induces a noisy Bell state---with the same noise parameter $p$---between Alice and Bob's ancilla.
 For instance, if Charlie post-selects outcome $E_{00}= p \ket{\psi^-}\bra{\psi^-} +(1-p)\mathbb{I}/4$, then Alice and Bob's ancilla will be in the $p \ket{\psi^-}\bra{\psi^-} +(1-p)\mathbb{I}/4$ state.
 Hence, classically simulating Charlie's joint noisy Bell measurement on Alice and Bob's preparations is equivalent to classically simulating local projective measurements on Alice and Bob's ancilla's in the induced noisy Bell state.
-As shown in \cite{acin2006grothendieck}, such correlations can be classically simulated for $p<0.66$.
+As shown in \cite{hirsch2017better}, such correlations can be classically simulated for $p<0.68$.
 But, as shown in the previous section, the non-post-selected measurement is non-classical as long as $p>1/2$.
 To summarise, the following has been shown:

-\begin{result} The existence of a separate classical model for each measurement outcome---adhering to the constraints imposed by Fig.~\ref{one}---does not imply the measurement is classical in the sense of Fig.~\ref{one}. \end{result}
+\begin{result} The existence of a separate classical model for each joint measurement outcome---adhering to the constraints imposed by Fig.~\ref{one}---does not imply the joint measurement is classical in the sense of Fig.~\ref{one} and Result 1. \end{result}

 An intuitive explanation of this result could be that, as Charlie's measurements outcomes can overlap on certain states, classical models for each individual measurement outcome cannot always be combined consistently.